 An SRFN Community Strategic Planning Process began October 16th, 2004 in the SRFN Council Chambers with a meeting of twelve SRFN Community members & two facilitators.
 Four questions were posed in two parts:

-- What are the major issues that are impacting negatively on you as a community member?
-What can be done to improve life on SRFN.
+What are the major issues that are impacting negatively on you as a community member?
+What can be done to improve life in SRFN?

 Serpent River First Nation

-The residents of Serpent River First Nation are of the Objiway Nation and have traditional always inhabited the area.
+The residents of Serpent River First Nation are of the Ojibway Nation and have, traditionally always inhabited the area.
 Many community members continue to use the language and pursue traditional ways.
 The total population as of August, 2009 is 1,234 band members of which 371 live on reserve and 863 off-reserve.
 The large number of band members living off-reserve is due to the number of reinstated registered members under the Bill C-31 process of 1985.
 There are 160 households in the community.